mrdk/mind/doc/control.rst

-      If the value of :word:`start-command` is nonzero, then it contains a string that is executed after the file :file:`start.mind` is read and before the system switches to interactive mode (if it does).
+      If the value of :word:`start-command` is nonzero, then it contains a string that is executed after the file :file:`init.mind` is read and before the system switches to interactive mode (if it does).

 .. word:: interactive-mode	( -- addr ) |K|